-As leaders in the field, our sports medicine physicians continuously train other orthopedic surgeons and health care providers in the latest and most advanced techniques for ligament reconstruction and cartilage repair.
+As leaders in the field, our team of physicians continuously train other orthopedic surgeons and health care providers in the latest and most advanced techniques for ligament reconstruction and cartilage repair.

 Through stem cell therapy, a patient can take advantage of one’s own ability to heal by using healthy regenerative cells that are found naturally throughout the body.
 Laboratory and clinical research suggests that it is possible to use regenerative cells to restore and repair damaged or aging cells and effectively regenerate tissue.
 Stem cell therapy is showing promise in orthopedic medicine, burn treatment, nerve restoration and treatment of heart conditions, diabetes, multiple sclerosis and other diseases.

 Platelet Rich Plasma (PRP) therapy is an emerging technique that takes advantage of the numerous growth factors naturally found in platlets.
 PRP is used to treat patients with the following musculoskeletal problems:

 - Tendon strains and ruptures such as tennis elbow, hamstring strains, rotator cuff tears and Achilles tendon ruptures

 - Ligament sprains and tears such as anterior cruciate ligament tears and ulnar collateral ligament sprains

 Research studies and clinical practice have shown promise in PRP and stem cell therapies’ ability to relieve pain by promoting long lasting healing of musculoskeletal conditions.
 Additional therapeutic uses are being explored.

 OUR COMMUNITY OUTREACH PROGRAM